xahk786/COMP1521/course_notes_1521.md

 The syntax to access a member of the struct is as follows:\
 `(*p).age` = `person_1.age` = `p->age`

+## Recursion in C

+- Recursion refers to a function that calls itself
+- Think of recursion like a while(True) loop
+    - The condition to break the loop is known as the base case
+- Can get confusing when the return value of the function is not void()
+    - Think of every function call as the function called on a different branch.
+    - The values that may be incrementing/changing are preserved on static memory
+    - ????

 # Part 1 : Bits, integers, floating points